Content Analysis vs. Thematic Analysis: A Comprehensive Guide

 Best suited for theory development and exploration

-Here are the top 5 reasons:
+Here are the top 5 reasons these methods get confused:

 1. Thematic